Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Models and main results

 \begin{theorem} Let $q\in(0,1)$ be fixed and let $R,L\ge0$ so that they are not simultaneously zero.
 Then there is a $\theta^*>0$ such that for all $\theta\in(0,\theta^*)$ we have for all $x\in\R$ that

 \end{theorem}

 \begin{remark} We expect that the inhomogeneous $q$-PushASEP admits a $q$-Laplace transform formula similar to the one in Theorem~\ref{thm:afinite} with the factor $(w;q)_\infty^n$ replaced by $\prod_{i=1}^n(w/a_i;q)_\infty$ in the function $h(w)$.
-Based on such a formula, the BBP transition and the Gaussian limit can be similarly deduced as for the other two models in this paper. \end{remark}
+Based on such a formula, the BBP transition can be similarly deduced as for the other two models in this paper without extra further work in the BBP case since the same steep descent contours can be used.
+To the best of our knowledge the inhomogeneous $q$-Laplace transform formula does not appear explicitly in the literature because the conjecture was stated in~\cite{CP15} and proved in~\cite{MP17} in the homogeneous case for simplicity.
+However it is natural to expect the inhomogeneous formula to hold as it appeared in~\cite{BC11} and~\cite{BCS12} in the $L=0$ case corresponding to $q$-TASEP and in Theorem 3.3 of~\cite{BCFV14} with different contours in the $R=0$ case. \end{remark}